Architecture¶

 trait.
 Its parse_value

-method takes the name of a CSS property like fill
+method takes the name of a CSS property like fill, plus a

 represents a parsed declaration.
 Librsvg uses the